 (runs outside and chases it)

-- Upon discovering a man identical to himself lying knocked out in front of Moe's:
+- In "Fear of Flying", upon discovering a man identical to himself lying knocked out in front of Moe's:

 Homer: (Gasp) This man is my exact double!
 (GASP) That dog has a puffy tail!
 Here puff, here puff! (chases dog)